Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Related Work

-Image immunization has emerged as a promising solution, aiming to proactively disrupt the generative process of diffusion models and safeguard visual content from unauthorized manipulation.
-Early works~\citep{LaS, ltp, tafim} on image immunization primarily focused on GAN-based image manipulation techniques.
-More recently, attention has shifted toward immunizing against diffusion-based editing~\citep{raising, semantic, diffguard, advpaint}.
-PhotoGuard~\citep{raising} first introduced an image immunization strategy tailored to diffusion models, aiming to prevent unauthorized edits. {EditShield~\citep{editshield} maximizes the latent distance between perturbed and EOT-averaged source images to enhance robustness against instruction-guided image editing.} Semantic Attack~\citep{semantic} extended this idea by leveraging attention maps to localize and suppress alignment in specific image regions. {Pixel is Not a Barrier~\citep{pixel} further demonstrated that PDM exhibits greater robustness than LDM and propose a corresponding immunization method tailored to this property.} To prevent malicious image inpainting, DiffusionGuard~\citep{diffguard} perturbs the early denoising steps with robust adversarial noise via mask augmentation, while AdvPaint~\citep{advpaint} disrupts the attention mechanism within the U-Net architecture to suppress text-to-image alignment.
-While these works show promising results, they commonly rely on image-specific perturbations, which require additional costs for each image, limiting their scalability and practicality in real-world settings. \paragraph{Universal Adversarial Perturbation.} Universal Adversarial Perturbations (UAPs), first introduced in~\citep{uap}, aim to generate a single, image-agnostic perturbation capable of fooling a wide range of inputs.
-UAPs can be crafted in either data-dependent~\citep{sga, GAP, spgd} or data-free settings~\citep{cosine-uap, gd-uap, trm, psp}.
-Data-dependent methods rely on representative datasets to optimize perturbations across samples, while data-free methods use synthetic inputs, such as Gaussian noise or jigsawed images, making them suitable for scenarios where access to training data or the target domain is restricted. {Yet, UAPs remain less effective than image-specific perturbations in classification, because the challenge of deceiving all images simultaneously inevitably limits their performance.} Furthermore, the development of universal perturbations for generative models, particularly diffusion models, remains largely underexplored.
+\paragraph{\textbf{\textup{Universal Adversarial Perturbation.}}} Universal Adversarial Perturbations (UAPs), first introduced in~\cite{uap}, aim to generate a single, image-agnostic perturbation capable of fooling a wide range of inputs.
+UAPs can be crafted in either data-dependent~\cite{sga, GAP, spgd} or data-free settings~\cite{cosine-uap, gd-uap, trm, psp}.
+Data-dependent methods rely on representative datasets to optimize perturbations across samples, while data-free methods use synthetic inputs, such as Gaussian noise or jigsawed images, making them suitable for scenarios where access to training data or the target domain is restricted. {Yet, UAPs remain less effective than image-specific perturbations in classification~\cite{MIfg, gapp, fsim, Deepfool}, because the challenge of deceiving all images simultaneously inevitably limits their performance.} Furthermore, the development of universal perturbations for generative models, particularly diffusion models, remains largely underexplored.